-Additional information and answers to questions you may have about SES Evolution are available in the Stormshield knowledge base (authentication required).
+Additional information and answers to questions you may have about SES Evolution are available on the Documentation website and in the Stormshield knowledge base (authentication required).

 documentation@stormshield.eu

 All images in this document are for representational purposes only, actual products may differ.